-The Harborside Convenience Store is located in the Delaney Complex adjacent to the Harborside Recreation Center and near the Harborside bus stop.
-The store offers a large variety of snacks, juices, ice cream and amenities, plus a made-to-order deli.
-Convenient meal plans are also available from 9 p.m. to midnight.
-The store is open Monday through Saturday, 8 a.m. to 1 a.m. and Sunday, 10 a.m. to midnight.
+Campus Convenience is located in the Delaney Complex adjacent to the Harborside Recreation Center and near the Harborside bus stop.
+The store offers a large variety of snacks, juices, ice cream and amenities.
+Convenient meal plan options are also available.